 In absence of a sustainable venue in Ealing, The Ealing Club CIC has worked with numerous partners to raise awareness of Ealing’s Music heritage while inspiring new opportunities for LIVE MUSIC.
 Several events have been boosted or inspired by celebrating music heritage, most notably the Hanwell Hootie, The Ealing Blues Festival, EMFF, SoundBite Festival and Ealing Eclectic.

-Plans are afoot for redevelopment of central Ealing and a growing number of people are showing interest in incorporating the the roots of Ealing’s Music heritage into future developments.
+Plans are afoot for redevelopment of central Ealing and a growing number of people are showing interest in incorporating the roots of Ealing’s Music heritage into future developments.
+A feature film documentary, Suburban Steps To Rockland – The Story of The Ealing Club is essentially ready and waiting for distribution and presentation at film festivals.
+Perhaps, this last project can achieve more than any plaque or exhibition to boost opportunity for live music in West London…..